Abstract Art. An artwork that is not representational but communicates through colours, marks and other visual elements.

 Colour/Color.
 How we see an object in terms of the way it reflects or emits light.
 We use colour categories, with names such as red, orange, yellow, green, blue, or purple.

-Colour Wheel (UK) Color Wheel (USA) An arrangement of colours in a circle that reveals the relationship between primary, secondary and tertiary colours.
+Colour Wheel (Color – USA) An arrangement of colours in a circle that reveals the relationship between primary, secondary and tertiary colours.

-Continuous Line Drawing is a type of line drawing where the drawing implement is not taking off the page until the drawing is complete.
+Continuous Line Drawing is a type of line drawing where the drawing tool is not taken off the page until the drawing is complete.
 It is often a fast paced way of working resulting in fluid mark making.

 Contour Drawing is a type of drawing where only the outlines of shapes within the subject of the drawing are drawn.
 (See also continuous lines drawing)